dhable/caffeinatedideas.com/_posts/2012-01-06-task-queues-over-threads.markdown

 This works for very simple cases but the SyncEngine ends up calling into various other modules with a huge amount of code.
-What if that code decides to block on some I/O that's taking a long time.
+What if that code decides to block on some I/O that\'s taking a long time.
 The only way to shut down the SyncEngine is to set running to False and wait on the join call from the Thread API.
 Furthermore, what if I wanted to introduce another sync thread?
-I'd have to rework the design, lock shared objects and get into all the details from the SyncEngine object down to make sure my new algorithm is actually designed for two threads.
+I\'d have to rework the design, lock shared objects and get into all the details from the SyncEngine object down to make sure my new algorithm is actually designed for two threads.
 Then we find out three threads would be ideal.

 In all, the Thread abstraction has created a mess.
-It doesn't protect my code from any changes that might happen with the number of running threads and forces me to think about all the bad things that can happen when multiple threads start competing for resources.
+It doesn\'t protect my code from any changes that might happen with the number of running threads and forces me to think about all the bad things that can happen when multiple threads start competing for resources.
 The solution to this might be for platform developers to stop making